yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/reports.md

 # Report Fields
-The table below describes available report fields you can include in each kind of report type.
+The table below describes available report fields you can include in each kind of report type.<br>
+All of these fields are available in the latest versions, so some fields may not be available on older versions.<br>
+*From Ver.6.0, defining report differs, so Ver.5.3 will be the latest for Ver.5.X.<br>
+*Due to the release of Advanced URL, "Destination URL Report" has closed from January 13, 2016.<br>

 ### Account Report
 Field Name                 | Display Name(ja)   | Display Name(en)             | XML Attribut               | Data Type